glneo/k3conf/README.md

 --------

 K3CONF currently supports AM654, J721E, J7200, AM64x, AM62x, J721S2, J784S4,
-J722S, AM62Ax and AM62Px devices.
+J722S, AM62Ax, AM62Px, and AM62Lx devices.
+AM62Lx platform support is
+experimental.
 Legacy OMAP and DRA7 platforms are not supported.

 This tool makes usage of /dev/mem.
 If your kernel doesn't have CONFIG_DEVMEM, or enables CONFIG_DEVMEM_STRICT_IO, it will not work well.

+Support for the AM62Lx makes use of the SCMI Raw Interface.
+This tool makes usage of /sys/kernel/debug/scmi/0.
+If your kernel doesn't have CONFIG_ARM_SCMI_NEED_DEBUGFS, CONFIG_ARM_SCMI_RAW_MODE_SUPPORT, and CONFIG_ARM_SCMI_RAW_MODE_SUPPORT_COEX, it will not have full functionality.

 Build Instructions:
 -------------------